 Throughout this measurement rule, the term "shall" is taken to mean mandatory, while the term "may" is taken to mean allowable but not mandatory.
+The term "or" shall be taken as inclusive (that is, and/or) unless otherwise indicated.

 MULTIPLE MEASUREMENT CERTIFICATES